Digestive Health Treatment

 BREWER’S YEASTS: are not harmful, as they do not colonize in the intestines.

 Antibiotics are designed to eradicate the bad bacteria that cause certain diseases and infections.
 While antibiotics destroy bad bacteria and stop the spread of infection, they also destroy the good bacteria that help to keep the Candida in the body under control.
 Prolonged or strong doses of antibiotics can lead to an imbalance in gut flora, an imbalance that allows bad bacteria, yeasts and parasites to overgrow in the gut.

 How can you protect yourself against developing Candidiasis from antibiotics?

 Don't take antibiotic treatment unless it is absolutely necessary.
 Illnesses such as the common cold, flu, and sinus infections do not always require antibiotics unless they prolong for more than one week, cause irregular symptoms, or produce a high fever.

 Many people believe that antibiotics are a fast way to get rid of common infections.
 This may be true but, those who take antibiotics for these illnesses do not allow their immune system the chance to fight off the infection and become stronger.
-Instead, they allow their body to become dependant on antibiotics.
-The down side to this thought process is eventually the invading microbes will develop a resistance to these medications, and will require a higher dosage or stronger antibiotics the next time they become sick.
+Instead, they allow their body to become dependent on antibiotics.
+The downside to this thought process is eventually the invading microbes will develop a resistance to these medications and will require a higher dosage or stronger antibiotics the next time they become sick.